 - 1. Explain the structure and function of soft tissue and body system impairments. - 2.
 Perform Eastern and Western massage techniques such as Swedish, deep tissue, shiatsu, sports, and chair massage. - 3.
 Practice massage therapy in a professional and ethical way. - 4.
-Construct and apply an appropriate treatment plan for individual clients. - 5.
-Demonstrate massage techniques using proper body mechanics. - 6.
-Describe the physiological effects of massage on the human body. - 7.
-Conduct a variety of assessment procedures in order to determine appropriate treatments. - 8.
-Use theoretical evidence to justify the techniques they use. - 9.
-Record SOAP notes and intake forms to relay information to other healthcare professionals. - 10.
-Interpret and integrate SOAP notes into treatment planning. - 11.
-Provide services to a diverse population.
+Effectively communicate with clients/patients. - 5.
+Construct and apply an appropriate treatment plan for individual clients. - 6.
+Demonstrate massage techniques using proper body mechanics. - 7.
+Describe the physiological effects of massage on the human body. - 8.
+Conduct a variety of assessment procedures in order to determine appropriate treatments. - 9.
+Use theoretical evidence to justify the techniques they use. - 10.
+Record SOAP notes and intake forms to relay information to other healthcare professionals. - 11.
+Interpret and integrate SOAP notes into treatment planning.

+12. Provide services to a diverse population.